FindMySchool LogoFindMySchool

 The school occupies a sprawling site on a residential road, a short walk from Kettering town centre.
 Low-rise buildings from multiple eras create a campus feel, with the original 1960s structures joined by modern extensions and refurbishments.
 The grounds are immaculate; there is no litter, and the outdoor spaces provide breathing room between lessons.

-At the heart of the school sits a chapel, a rare feature for a state comprehensive, where Bible study groups meet and students of all faiths can find quiet space for reflection.
+Central to the school sits a chapel, a rare feature for a state comprehensive, where Bible study groups meet and students of all faiths can find quiet space for reflection.
 A dedicated prayer room accommodates worship for those of other faiths.
 The Christian ethos manifests not as formal religiosity but as practical kindness: the school explicitly teaches students to be upstanders not bystanders, and language that could be deemed insulting is challenged directly.

 Jill Silverthorne has led the school since 2018, having arrived in 2001 to lead English before later overseeing Expressive Arts.
 Her journey from a disadvantaged community in South Wales to headship here, after a decade teaching at a Rutland sixth form college, has shaped her commitment to valuing each individual.
 She is visible around the school, popping out of her office to congratulate students on recent achievements.
 Staff turnover is low, and many teachers have been here over a decade.
 The values of Faith, Justice, Responsibility, Truth and Compassion are displayed prominently and referenced in daily behaviour, not just in assemblies.